JuliaDynamics/NetworkDynamics.jl/docs/src/initialization.md

 # Initialization
-Initialization of the system describes the process of finding valid initial conditions, mostly a fixpoint of the system.
+Initialization of the system describes the process of finding valid initial conditions, mostly a fixed point of the system.
 We distinguish between two types of initialization: full system initialization and component initialization.

 ## Full-System Initialization